tc39/proposal-operator-overloading/README.md

 function makePoint(obj) { return Object.assign(new pointOps, obj); }
 const pointOps = Operators({ "+"(a, b) { return makePoint({x: a.x + b.x, y: a.y + b.y}); });
 let point = makePoint({ x: 1, y: 2 });
+with operators from pointOps;
 (point + point).y;  // 4
 ```

-In the future, value types and/or value types might give a more ergonomic, non-class-based syntax.
+In the future, value types and/or typed objects could give a more ergonomic syntax which might not involve classes.

 ### Why not use symbols instead of a whole new dispatch mechanism?